 Funding

-When we first started we usually used the gaming club budget.
-But during the 2012 and 2013 we were able to get an separate fund just for Nanocon.
+When we first started we usually used the Gaming club budget.
+But during the 2012 and 2013 we were able to get a separate fund just for Nanocon.
 During the 2012 year we were able to get $$$ amount and the next year we were able to get $$$ amount.

 Breakdown